laravel/docs/verification.md

 <a name="verification-routing"></a>
 ## Routing

-The [Laravel Jetstream](https://github.com/laravel/jetstream) package contains the necessary logic to send verification links and verify emails.
-The routes needed for this functionality are automatically registered by Jetstream, which may be installed via Composer:

-    composer require laravel/jetstream

-    php artisan jetstream:install livewire/inertia
+All of the routes needed to perform email verification are automatically included in [Laravel Jetstream](https://jetstream.laravel.com).
+To learn how to install Jetstream, please consult the official [Jetstream documentation](https://jetstream.laravel.com).

 <a name="protecting-routes"></a>
 ### Protecting Routes